paketo-buildpacks/paketo-website/content/docs/reference/nginx-reference.md

 version, see the [release
 notes](https://github.com/paketo-buildpacks/nginx/releases).

-## Configurations
+## Behavior
-The NGINX buildpack supports two app configurations:
+When the NGINX Buildpack participates in a build, it will contribute in one of two ways:

 1. When an `nginx.conf` file **is present** in your app's source code, the buildpack will set up an NGINX server with that config.